deytalytics/dataproductpoc-docs/data-mesh-principles.md

    * Data & Metadata
    * Infrastructure

-Code and Data & Metadata is expected to be containerised and utilise enterprise infrastructure
+Code is expected to be containerised so that it can be easily deployed and scaled on cloud platforms.
+Data and Metadata should persisted.
+Both should use enterprise infrastructure.

 The data product should have defined roles & responsibilities associated with it
    * data product owner - the person responsible in the business for the data product